nexussays/nexuslib-as3/README.md

 # Overview

 nexuslib is a collection of Actionscript libraries.
-Enums, Random, Reflection, Serialization, Crypto.
+Enums, Random, Reflection, Serialization, Crypto, Audio system, HTTP requests.

 The reflection library specifically is production ready and is currently in-use in production environments.